Why having a map and a destination is not enough to guarantee a successful coaching and mentoring assignment…

 Perhaps the most famous connection of all is to the ‘Royal Observatory’ the place from where the heavens were tracked and time itself was, and still is, marked and measured: ‘Greenwich Mean Time’ or ‘GMT’.

-A recent exhibition at the Maritime Museum called ‘Ships, Clocks & Stars’ focused on ‘the quest for longitude’ -that elusive but vital measurement needed by mariners to safely and successfully navigate their journeys.
+An exhibition at the Maritime Museum called ‘Ships, Clocks & Stars’ focused on ‘the quest for longitude’ – that elusive but vital measurement needed by mariners to safely and successfully navigate their journeys.
 So important was the ability to track this measurement that a huge prize was offered to the first person who could demonstrate their ability to accurately and consistently measure longitude – for adventurers and explorers understood that knowing where they were at any given moment was as important as knowing their destination.

 Which leads me to my current thinking.

 If you would like to know more about why having a map and a destination is not enough to guarantee a highly successful coaching and mentoring assignment then please read on …

 My coaching and mentoring relationship with any client (especially at the beginning of a journey together) is founded primarily on my own position of alignment and integrity.
 It is the most fundamental essence of my work…

 Integrity: from the Latin ‘integritās’

 By holding at all times my own position of alignment and integrity, a client will sense something to be true of me at the deepest level, even if they aren’t consciously aware of what exactly they are sensing.
 Simultaneously, as I also hold the intention for them to reflect on the consideration of integrity and alignment, they can then begin to see in themselves the potential for their own alignment and integrity.
 Someone who truly desires to be that way – in alignment and with integrity – will almost always recognise a part of themself in what I offer.